marmstr3/ETLChallenge/test_05/README.md

 # The Goal
 Your goal is to answer the following questions:

 1. What clean FHIR resources can be extracted from the parsed clinical note and procedure log?
 2. What was the patient's VIS score at all times from hospital admission to discharge?
+3. Max VIS Score:
- 3. What was the patient's maximum VIS score in their first 24 hours after CICU admission?
+    1. What was the patient's maximum VIS score in their first 24 hours after CICU admission?
- 4. What VIS category does the patient fall into?
+    2. What VIS category does the patient fall into?

+It is not necessarily expected that you complete all of the parts of this test in their entirety.
+Comment your code and describe your thought process, partial credit is significant.

+If you get stuck on any part, simply move on to the next part and either extract the required values from the prior part manually (e.g. read the raw-sample-note.txt), or clearly state your assumptions.

+In the case of any data discrepancies preventing a calculation, clearly identify the discrepancy in the comments and how/why you resolved it, e.g. error correction, dropping a record, etc.

-### FHIR Resources
+## Part 1:  FHIR Resources
 The output for 1) should be a function or functions which examine the parsed clinical note and procedure log, and produce [FHIR Encounter resources](https://www.hl7.org/fhir/encounter.html) (one for the hospitalization and one for the CICU stay), and [FHIR Procedure resources](https://www.hl7.org/fhir/procedure.html) following the official documentation.
 All FHIR resources can be in the form of Python dictionaries which follow the schema in the documentation.

 Each FHIR resource should be saved to following named .json file.